Children's Readings (Cycle A)

 After the Wise Men left, Joseph saw God's angel in a dream.
 "Get up!
 Take the boy and his mother out of here!
 Escape to Egypt!" the angel said. " And stay there until I tell you to return.
 King Herod is out to kill the boy!"
 Joseph got out of bed.
 During the night, he left with the boy and his mother for Egypt.
 Joseph remained there until Herod died.
 This way, God's word through the prophet came true: "I called my son out of Egypt."

 When Joseph, Mary, and Jesus returned to Nazareth they only had the clothes they wore.
-The house and the carpenter's shop was gone.
+The house and the carpenter's shop were gone.
 But they were happy, because they were safe and they had each other.
 Joseph knew he could rebuild a house to live in and a business to make money from.
 But it is impossible to rebuild a family.

 Closing Question: What's more important, Christmas gifts or family?
 Why?